Classification of Kingdom Animalia for Class 9

 2. Habitat in Marine Environments: Sponges predominantly inhabit marine environments, where they can be found attached to solid surfaces like rocks, coral reefs, or the ocean floor.

-3. Non-Motile Lifestyle: Sponges are characterized by their non-motile nature.
+3. Non-Motile Lifestyle: Sponges are characterised by their non-motile nature.
 They remain fixed in one place, often adhering firmly to a substrate.
 Unlike some other animals, sponges do not exhibit active movement.

 4. Feeding and Gas Exchange: As water is drawn through the pores, it carries food particles and oxygen with it.
-Sponges utilize specialized cells to filter and extract nutrients from the water, while also exchanging gases.
+Sponges utilise specialised cells to filter and extract nutrients from the water, while also exchanging gases.

 5. Hard Outer Skeleton: Despite their simple appearance, sponges possess a unique feature—an outer skeleton made of tough material.
 This skeleton provides structural support and protection.